-This virtual instructor-led course will be conducted over 2 days in two time blocks per day, from 9 am to 11 am and from 2 pm to 4 pm Central Time.
+This virtual instructor-led course will be conducted from 8:00am – 4:00pm Central Time.
 Learners will attend using a virtual learning program and will participate in live discussion and activities.

 This course is designed for personnel working in calibration, metrology, testing or other measurement fields.
 Target learners include laboratory managers, engineers, scientists, and technicians.

 PLEASE NOTE: This class is suitable for those laboratories whose tests and/or calibrations fall within the category of Type IV or V in accordance with A2LA’s P103 – Policy on Estimating Measurement Uncertainty for Testing Laboratories.